ravitheja990/flow-log-parser/README.md

 Java 8 or later should be installed on your system.
 The project is intended to be run using IntelliJ IDEA or the command line.

+If using command line, first enter into project directory using:

+cd flow-log-parser

+and if using IntelliJ or any other IDE or code editor just open the project directory in it.

 2. Compiling
 To compile the program, follow these steps:

-Open the project in IntelliJ IDEA, or navigate to the src/ directory from the command line.
+Open the project in IntelliJ IDEA, or navigate to the src/ directory (using cd src/) from the command line.
 Compile the FlowLogTagger.java file either through IntelliJ or using the command line:

 javac FlowLogTagger.java